Kurul0/greencity-manual-testing/test-cases/events-page-tests.md

-## [GC-001]: Verify opening, closing, and hover states of the burger menu on a narrowed desktop browser
+## [GC-001]: Verify opening and closing of the burger menu on a narrowed desktop viewport

 | Info | Value |
 | :--- | :--- |